 using SixLabors.PolygonClipper;

-Polygon result = PolygonClipper.Union(subject, clip);
+Polygon merged = PolygonClipper.Union(subject, clip);

 Polygon overlap = PolygonClipper.Intersection(subject, clip);

-Polygon remaining = PolygonClipper.Difference(subject, clip);
+Polygon remaining = PolygonClipper.Difference(subject, clip); // The clip polygon is subtracted from the subject.

 Polygon exclusive = PolygonClipper.Xor(subject, clip);

-Normalization is a first-class capability #
+Normalization #

 using SixLabors.PolygonClipper;

-Polygon clean = PolygonClipper.Normalize(input);
+Polygon clean = PolygonClipper.Normalize(input); // Resolves self-overlap into positive-winding output.

 using SixLabors.PolygonClipper;